Dogs: Our amazing four-legged friends of course.

 Foxtails: One of our dogs’ biggest enemies.
-This weedy grass is so named for their spikelet clusters of bristled seeds, which are dispersed as a unit and somewhat resemble the bushy tail of a fox.
-In some species, these units have a pointed tip and retrose (backward pointing) barbs that can become lodged anywhere on your dog, other animals, and even yourself (Source: https://www.britannica.com/plant/foxtail#ref23395).
+This weedy grass is so named for its spikelet clusters of bristled seeds, which are dispersed as a unit and somewhat resemble the bushy tail of a fox.
+In some species, these units have a pointed tip and retrose (backward-pointing) barbs that can become lodged anywhere on your dog, other animals, and even yourself (Source: https://www.britannica.com/plant/foxtail#ref23395).
 Shockingly they are found in most states west of the Mississippi.

 Ok, that should just say it all.
 Spikes?
 Barbs?
 Yikes!
 What’s worse is that if your dog comes into contact with this dangerous grass, whether while it’s soft and wispy or dry and brittle, it will most likely mean you’re immediately heading to the vet and your dog will need (an invasive and expensive) surgery.